MSA First Book Prize (for a book published in 2017)

-The Modernist Studies Association has announced its short list for the 2016 MSA Prize for a First Book.
-One of these four books will be presented as the award winner in Amsterdam at our 19th annual conference, August 10-13.
+The Modernist Studies Association has announced its short list for the MSA First Book Prize (for a book published in 2017).
+One of these books will be presented as the award winner in Columbus at our 20th annual conference, November 8-11.
 We offer our congratulations to all of the finalists.

 Each year, the Modernist Studies Association seeks nominations for its Book Prize, awarded to a book published in the previous year.
 A panel of judges determines the book that made the most significant contribution to modernist studies.
 The winner receives $1,000 plus up to $600 toward travel expenses to the MSA Conference, where the award is presented.
 A book first published in another year will not be eligible for the prize.
 This exclusion applies even if a new edition (paperback or revised, for example) was published in the award year.